-Here’s some stories of past cases I handled for clients, and how I was able to help them with their legal problems.
+Here are some stories of past cases I handled for clients and how I was able to help them with their legal problems.

 Names have been changed to protect privacy.
 Past performance does not guarantee future results.
 These testimonials and/or endorsements reflect that particular client’s experience with The Sherwin Law Firm.
 It does not constitute any guarantees, warranties, or promises regarding the outcome of your legal matter.